Embassy of Switzerland in Azerbaijan

 Other source of important information:

 The borders of Azerbaijan are closed, but charter flights (e.g. with AZAL or Turkish Airlines) take place several times a week to Istanbul, from where regular flights to Switzerland are available.
-Please follow the airlines' instructions regarding the necessity of a negative COVID 19 test result in order to be approved for a flight.
+Please note that many airlines require a negative PCR test, which is not older than 48 hours, please follow the instructions of the airlines.

 You can find more information on the situation and measures in Azerbaijan on the following websites: